MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-overview.md

 # Overview of Microsoft Defender for Business

-Microsoft Defender for Business is a security solution designed to help protect the devices and data your business uses.
-With Microsoft Defender for Business, you can configure your threat protection solution, monitor and respond to security issues, investigate and respond to threats, and view reports to see how your security solution is working.

 > [!TIP]
 > If your company is a small or midsized business (300 or fewer users) and you would like to sign up for the Microsoft Defender for Business preview program, visit [https://aka.ms/MDBPreview](https://aka.ms/MDBPreview).

+Microsoft Defender for Business is a security solution designed to help protect the devices and data your business uses.
+You can use Microsoft Defender for Business to configure threat protection capabilities, monitor and respond to security issues, investigate and respond to threats, and view reports to see how your security solution is working.

 This guide is intended to: